zcrayman/tut-data/5/README.md

 Approach this in a highly test driven way.
 This is quite a complex requirement, so some setup is required for the test before writing it.

 Create a stub implementation of `OrderStatusUpdateService`.
-This stub will receive events and count them off against a `javax.concurrent.CountDownLatch` to ensure that the correct number of events are recieved in the given time.
+This stub will receive events and count them off against a `javax.concurrent.CountDownLatch` to ensure that the correct number of events are received in the given time.

+`src/test/java/com/yummynoodlebar/persistence/integration/fakecore/CountingOrderStatusService.java`
 ```java
 package com.yummynoodlebar.persistence.integration.fakecore;